javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 3. During the execution of `makeCounter()`, a tiny nested function is created.

     It doesn't matter whether the function is created using Function Declaration or Function Expression.
 All functions get the `[[Environment]]` property that references the Lexical Environment where they were made.
+So that new tiny nested function gets it as well.

-    For our new nested function that is the current Lexical Environment of `makeCounter()`:
+    For our new nested function the value of `[[Environment]]` is the current Lexical Environment of `makeCounter()` (where it was born):

     ![](lexenv-nested-makecounter-3.png)